RoRoche/AndroidStarter/architecture.md

 It has annotations processor to bind a lot of resources considerations to Java code:

 * bind a view by its ID to a Java `View` object, idem for a list of views
-* bind string resource by its ID to a Java `String` object, idem for drawables, colors, dimensions and so on
+* bind string resources by their IDs to a Java `String` object, idem for drawables, colors, dimensions and so on
 * listen to the click on a view (or a list of views) by its ID and call a specific method
 * listen to item selection in a `ListView`
 * listen to some events on views like `OnCheckedChanged`, `OnEditorAction`, `OnFocusChange` ,`OnTextChanged`, etc.